-I created the logo design and illustrations shown here for Great Goteley Wood.
-They were starting to make charcoal, so wanted a logo and icon designs created to go onto the charcoal bags.
+The logo design and illustrations shown here are part of the Great Goteley Wood branding.
+They had begun making charcoal, so wanted a logo and icon designs created to go onto their charcoal bags.
 There was a fairly broad brief, which I got to experiment with, to provide a number of varied options for.
 Therefore narrowing down what they were after.

 After some further brainstorming and throwing a few more ideas around, we settled on the designs shown on this page.
 We felt that the natural feel of the illustrations worked well for what they were after.
 Once the design was settled on for the logo, I then began designing icons to portray the characteristics of each wood type.